Donnersberg

 Can I buy tickets online?

-Check the official website for information regarding ticket purchases and any potential entrance fees.
+Check the official website for current information regarding ticket availability.

 Are there restrooms and cafes?